 - Neuropathic— related to the nerves.
 There is usually a loss of feeling in these cases.

-- Arterial—poor blood circulation.
+- Arterial— a result of poor blood circulation.

-- Venous—a result of poorly functioning veins.
+- Venous—related to poorly functioning veins.

-Many ulcers can be treated with a procedure called debridement (trimming away diseased tissue), followed by a period of wearing wear a shoe/ sandal over a bandage (or perhaps a cast).
-If there is the possibility of infection, antibiotics may be prescribed.
-Some foot ulcers may require surgery.
+Many ulcers can be treated with a procedure called debridement, which consists of trimming away diseased tissue.
+Afterwards, the patient may need to wear a shoe or sandal that can be worn over a bandage, or even a cast.
+Dressings must be changed frequently, and if there is a possibility of infection, antibiotics may be prescribed.Foot ulcers that do not respond to more conservative therapy may require surgery.

 People who are at risk of foot ulcers, such as those with diabetes, can take steps to help prevent foot ulcers.
 They can do this by examining their feet routinely and following good foot-hygiene practices.
 The following strategies may help prevent foot ulcers:

 - Examine every part of your feet every day to check for rubbed areas, cracks or calluses.

 - Practice good foot hygiene.
 Wash your feet every day using mild soap and warm water.
 Dry thoroughly, especially between the toes.

 - Wear shoes that fit well and soft, absorbent socks.
 Change socks immediately if they become wet or sweaty.